 Contributions - Employer and employee contributions are made based upon the OTRS Plan provisions contained in Title 70, as amended.
 However the statutes do not specify or identify any particular contribution source to pay the health insurance subsidy.
 Based on the contribution requirements of Title 70 employers and employees contribute a single amount based on a single contribution rate as described in Note 9; from this amount OTRS allocates a portion of the contributions to the supplemental health insurance program.
-The cost of the supplemental health insurance program averages 1.56% of normal cost, as determined by an actuarial valuation.
-Contributions allocated to the OPEB plan from the Center were \$858.
+The cost of the supplemental health insurance program averages 0.14% and 0.15% for 2019 and 2018, respectively, of normal cost, as determined by an actuarial valuation.
+Contributions allocated to the OPEB plan from the Center were \$339 and \$858 for 2019 and 2018, respectively.

-Net OPEB Asset, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB - At June 30, 2018, the Center reported an asset of \$6,128 for its proportionate share of the net OPEB asset.
-The net OPEB asset was measured as of June 30, 2017, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of June 30, 2017.
-The Center's proportion of the net OPEB asset was based on the Center's contributions received by the OPEB plan relative to the total contributions received by the OPEB plan for all participating employers as of June 30, 2017.
-Based upon this information, the Center's proportion was 0.0137%.
+Net OPEB Asset, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB - At June 30, 2019 and 2018, the Center reported an asset of \$8,165 and \$6,128, respectively, for its proportionate share of the net OPEB asset.
+The net OPEB asset was measured as of June 30, 2018 and 2017, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of June 30, 2018 and 2017, respectively.
+The Center's proportion of the net OPEB asset was based on the Center's contributions received by the OPEB plan relative to the total contributions received by the OPEB plan for all participating employers as of June 30, 2018 and 2017.
+Based upon this information, the Center's proportion was 0.0126% and 0.0137% for 2019 and 2018, respectively.